carabina/MVReport/README.md

 I tried to use the same paradigm, formatter and page renderer objects, and same methods where it make sense.
 But, I also extended functionality by adding objects called report sections that can be used to generate repeatable content (think of table views), and dynamic chaining of formatters through the document.

-I marked this release as 0.1 because it requires more testing for some edge cases, and there are still parts of code I'm not satisfied how it should look.
+I marked this release as 0.1 because it requires more testing for some edge cases, and there are some parts of code I'm not satisfied how it looks now.
 I can imagine fairly complex cases resolved with existing classes and methods, but I didn't tried enough of them to call release 1.0.

 ## How To Get Started